Virginio Cesarini: Friendship with Galileo

 In 1619, the Jesuit Orazio Grassi, writing under the pseudonym Lotario Sassi, published Libra Astronomica ac Philosophica, which attacked Galileo.
-In May 1622, Cesarini wrote to Galileo asking him to publish a reply to Sarsi, which he owed it to the world to write.
+In May 1622, Cesarini wrote to Galileo asking him to publish a reply to Sarsi, which he owed to the world to write.
 In October of the same year, Galileo’s response, The Assayer, was ready.
 It was published the following year, in the form of a letter to Cesarini.